SummaryAvalere used a human-centered design approach structured around patient preferences to help guide advanced breast cancer patients.

 The prototype was initially created for patients with advanced breast cancer.
 Avalere plans to refine and test the tool in additional condition areas.

 The tool is intended to be provided to a patient before treatment planning, to help inform the care visit.
-It is comprised of a set of questions and prompts organized in 4 key sections:
+It comprises of a set of questions and prompts organized in 4 key sections:

 The “Questions to Answer for Your Doctor” section of the prototype is a brief 7-question survey eliciting a patient’s decision-making style, spirituality, financial burden, and the top concerns that they would like to discuss during their upcoming treatment planning visit.
 This survey is the only piece of the tool that is intended to be shared with an oncologist ahead of the treatment planning visit, to provide them with key insights regarding the patient’s preferences that should be considered during the decision-making process.
-The development of the questions in this survey was led by Dr. Gabrielle Rocque, Assistant Professor, Hematology & Oncology, University of Alabama Birmingham School of Medicine, in collaboration with oncologists at the Duke University School of Medicine and Intermountain Healthcare, as well as Avalere, Carevive and CancerCare.
-Avalere then tested these questions with advanced breast cancer patients.
-This section of the tool has not yet been published – as it is part of an ongoing study led by Dr. Rocque – however, it will be included in the version of the tool that will be piloted as part of Phase III of the PPVF Initiative.
+The development of the questions in this survey was led by Dr. Gabrielle Rocque, Assistant Professor, Hematology & Oncology, University of Alabama Birmingham School of Medicine, in collaboration with oncologists at the Duke University School of Medicine and Intermountain Healthcare, as well as Avalere, Carevive and CancerCare.1,2

 The Human-Centered Design Development Approach